AlexanderSchuetz97/jni-simple/README.md

 ### Targets where I recommend careful testing
 Any Big Endian target, especially if you intend to use JVMTI.

+## Supported Java Versions
+In general, JNI and JVMTI are designed in a version agnostic manner;
+this means that they should work with nearly any version of Java.
+If a newer version of Java adds new functionality to JNI or JVMTI, then jni-simple will require an update to support that new functionality; however, existing functions should just work like they did in the previous versions.

+### Java Versions that are tested with GitHub CI
+- java 8
+- java 11
+- java 17
+- java 21
+- java 25

 ## Test coverage and maturity
 ### JNI
 Test coverage is near 100%.